-Performance of our segments is evaluated on several factors of which the primary financial measure is Adjusted EBITDA.
-The following table sets forth certain operating data associated with our results of operations for the years ended December 31, 2014, 2013 and 2012.
+The primary financial measure by which we evaluate the performance of our segments is Adjusted EBITDA.
+The following table sets forth certain financial information associated with our results of operations for the years ended December 31, 2016, 2015 and 2014.